itsadityakr/daily-code-challenge/STL - Standard Template Library/list/readme.md

   - `std::list` provides `O(1)` time complexity for insertion and deletion operations at both ends (`push_back`, `push_front`, `pop_back`, `pop_front`).
   - `O(1)` for insertions and deletions at any position using iterators (`insert`, `erase`).

 These notes cover the basics of `std::list` in C++, including its operations, advantages, considerations, and performance characteristics.

-Let me know if you have any further questions or need additional examples!
+- Aditya Kumar